Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Getting Here

 Fly into Victoria Falls (VFA) or Bulawayo (BUQ).
 Road transfer from Bulawayo is 90 minutes on tarmac.
 From Vic Falls, it's a 4-hour drive or a 1-hour charter.
-Your 15 kg soft duffel matters on the charter leg.
+Your 35L carry-on matters on the charter leg.

 What's Included